 Taking the first step to seek help and contact a counsellor is not easy and you will want to ensure the person you chose to work with is properly qualified and experienced.
 It is also important that you feel comfortable with your counsellor because counselling is a collaboration between two people working together.
 I offer one or two initial consultations to enable you to meet me, ask any questions you may have and to explore your needs and expectations of counselling.

 All enquiries are strictly confidential and you do not need a GP referral to make an appointment.
 To set up an initial consultation or to discuss any questions or concerns you may have please contact me by telephone or e-mail.

 I did my professional training at WPF Therapy and hold an Advanced Diploma in Psychodynamic counselling and Psychotherapy and a Post-Graduate Diploma in Psychodynamic Studies from Roehampton University.
 Following this initial four year training which qualified me to see people once a week, I did a further two years training at WPF to enable me to work more frequently with people that needed it; I am now qualified to work twice-weekly.
 WPF places great emphasis not only on a candidate's theoretical knowledge but perhaps more importantly on their clinical work and insight gained from personal therapy.

-I am a member of the British Association for Counselling and Psychotherapy (MBACP) and the United Kingdom for Counselling and Psychotherapy (UKCP).
-I subscribe to the strict ethical codes of both of these organisations.
+I am a member of the British Association for Counselling and Psychotherapy (MBACP), the United Kingdom for Counselling and Psychotherapy (UKCP), and the Foundation for Psychotherapy and Counselling (my training institute's graduate organisation).
+I subscribe to the strict ethical codes of these organisations.

-I addition to private practice I have been teaching seminars on counselling and psychotherapy at WPF for the past eight years.
+I addition to private practice I taught weekly seminars on counselling and psychotherapy at WPF for the nine years.
 I also work in the voluntary sector running workshops on therapeutic parenting for parents and carers of fostered and adopted children.